 The NZ Resuscitation Council Emergency Care Instructor Assessment demonstrates that a first aid or emergency care provider teaches using our guidelines.
 It establishes them as someone a learner can trust, who teaches according to the most accurate and up to date research available.

-Workplaces and public institutions across New Zealand seek out qualified ECI instructors for their expertise and professionalism.
+Workplaces and public institutions across New Zealand seek out qualified Emergency Care Instructors (ECI) for their expertise and professionalism.
 If you want to hone your skills and take the next step in your resuscitation teaching career, book your place on an ECI assessment today.

 The pre-readings for the NZ Resuscitation Council Emergency Care Instructor Assessment are:

 Texts are not included in the session fee but may be purchased from us.
 Buy resources now.